 - Table prefix - this should be a couple of characters at random and an underscore, by default they are wp_

-Once you are able to perform the "Run the install" step - you're WordPress site is nearly ready!!
+Once you are able to perform the "Run the installation" step - your WordPress site is nearly ready.
 Just a final step of configuration and you'll be done!
 You should now be seeing a Welcome screen.

 Here you can now enter some information about your new WordPress website installation.

 - Site Title - give your WordPress website a name.
-We already said it's going to be called My Story
+Make it descriptive and either the same or similar to your domain name.

 8. Secure your blog

-- Make sure you allow WordPress auto-updates.
-This ensures that if a security problem is discovered in your current version of WordPress and a new WordPress is version comes out which addresses this problem - the new version will be installed and your website will no longer suffer from that problem.
+- Allow WordPress automatic updates.
+This ensures that if a security problem is discovered in your current version of WordPress, a new version will be installed when released and your website will no longer suffer from that problem.